 Configure Requirement Integration with Rally

-You can optionally turn Requirement Integration on to retrieve Rally user stories and import into qTest Manager as Requirements.
-To specify which Rally projects and user stories to be retrieved as qTest Requirements, perform the following steps.
+You can turn on Requirement Integration to retrieve Rally user stories and import them into qTest Manager as Requirements.
+To specify which Rally Projects and user stories to be retrieved as qTest Requirements, perform the following steps:

 - Turn the Activation of Requirement Integration feature on.

-- Select Rally projects and User Story as object type to retrieve.
-User stories from selected Rally projects will be imported into qTest as Requirements.
+- Select Rally Projects and User Story as the Rally Object type.
+User Stories from selected Rally projects will be imported into qTest and Requirements.

-- Select to retrieve get data from all Rally objects or from a query.
-Click here for how to write a Rally query.
+- Select to retrieve data from all Rally objects or from a query.
+Refer to this article for instructions on how to write a Rally Query.

-- Check Active for Rally user story's fields you want to display on qTest Manager's Requirement pages.
+- Select Active for Rally User Stories' fields that you want to display on qTest Manager's Requirement pages.

 - Select the Refresh Fields Setting icon to reload the latest field configuration from your Rally instance.

-- You can either retrieve the data of all Rally user stories or from each project you map.
+- You can either retrieve the data from all Rally User Stories or, from each Project that you map.
+To do so:

-- Select the Retrieve Rally Data button to populate the latest data of all mapped Rally user stories.
+- Select the REtrieve Rally Data icon to populate the latest data of all mapped Rally User Stories.

-- Select the Re-Populate icon to get the latest data of user stories from a specific project.
+- Select the Re-populate icon to get the latest data from User Stories from a specific Project.

-- In a specific imported Rally user story in qTest Manager Requirements, select Retrieve data to reload the latest data of that Rally user story.
+- In your qTest Manager REquirements, from within a specific Imported Rally User Story, select Retrieve data to reload the latest data of that Rally User Story.

-Imported Rally user stories will be treated as Requirements in qTest Manager.
-By default, these integrated requirements are loaded into a common Module folder named "Imported from Rally" as shown below.
+Imported Rally User Stories are treated as Requirements in qTest Manager.
+By default, these integrated Requirements are loaded into a common Module folder named "Imported from Rally" as shown below.
+IMPORTANT:

-- Rally imported requirements are represented by special integration icons ,to differ from internal qTest Manager Requirements .
+- Rally imported Requirments are represented by special integration icons

-- An imported requirement from Rally has two Properties sections: Rally's Properties and qTest's Properties
+- An imported Requirement from Rally has two Properties sections: Rally Properties and qTest's Properties.

 - Currently, Rally fields CANNOT be used to Search or Query in qTest Manager.

-- qTest Manager will poll Rally every two minutes to get the updated + new user stories.
-You have to Re-select, Reload, or Refresh to get the updated data of Rally imported Requirements you are standing on.
+- qTest Manager will poll Rally every two minutes to pull both the updated and new User Stories.
+You have to Re-select, Reload or Refresh to fetch updated data from Rally imported Requirements you are standing on.

-- Copied issues will become a qTest Requirement which only retains the Description of the Rally object.
+- Copied issues will become a qTest Requirements that only retains the Description of the Rally object.

-- Imported requirements can be associated to qTest Manager Test Cases.
+- Imported Requirements can be associated with qTest Manager Test Cases

-- Rally IDs of imported requirements will be included in the Requirements and Test Execution Results Report.
+- Rally ID's for imported Requirements will be included in the Requirements and Tests Execution Results Report.

 - Although qTest Manager allows linking a Test Case to multiple User Stories imported from Rally, Rally limits one Test Case's association to only one User Story.
 Thus only the first associated User Story will be displayed in that Test Case in Rally.

-- Test Cases and their associations with User Stories will not be updated or removed in Rally, regardless of any changes in qTest Manager.
+- Test Cases and their associated with User Stories will not be updated or removed in Rally, regardless of any change in qTest Manager.

 - In the Rally Test Case, the link to the corresponding Test Case in qTest Manager is put in its Description field.